jparrett/Election_Analysis/README.md

 ## Summary
 The analysis of the election show that:
-- There were "x" votes cast in the election.
+- There were 369,711 votes cast in the election.
 - The candidates were:
-  - Candidate 1
+  - Candidate 1: Charles Casper Stockham
-  - Candidate 2
+  - Candidate 2: Diana DeGette
-  - Candidate 3
+  - Candidate 3: Raymon Anthony Doane
 - The candidate results were:
-  - Candidate 1 received "x%" of the vote and "y" number of votes.
+  - Candidate 1 received 23.0% of the vote and 85,213 number of votes.
-  - Candidate 2 received "x%" of the vote and "y" number of votes.
+  - Candidate 2 received 73.8% of the vote and 272,892 number of votes.
-  - Candidate 3 received "x%" of the vote and "y" number of votes.
+  - Candidate 3 received 3.1% of the vote and 11,606 number of votes.
 - The winner of the election was:
-  - Candidate (1,2, or 3), who received "x%" of the vote and "y" number of votes
+  - Candidate 2, Diana DeGette, who received 73.8% of the vote and 272,892 number of votes

+The analysis of the county election data show that:
+- There were three counties voting in the election.
+- The counties were:
+  - County 1:  Jefferson
+  - County 2:  Denver
+  - County 3:  Arapahoe
+- The county results were:
+  - Jefferson county cast 10.5% of the votes and 38,855 number of votes.
+  - Denver county cast 82.8% of the votes and 306,055 number of votes.
+  - Arapahoe county cast 6.7% of the votes and 24,801 number of votes.
+- The county with the highest turnout was:
+  - County 2, Denver, who cast 82.8% of the votes and 306,055 number of votes.

 ## Challenge Overview